armand-sa/100-Days-of-Code-2025/README.md

   /* Method 2: Add padding */
   padding-bottom: 1px;

-  /* Method 3: Create a new formatting context */
+  /*
+    EASIEST: Method 3: BFC (Block Formatting Context):
+    - A BFC is a region in a webpage that creates its own independent formatting environment that follows its own rules and is isolated from outside elements.
+    - This method is the EASIEST and most RELIABLE way to prevent margin collapse.
+  */
   display: flex;
   /* or */
   overflow: hidden;